LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 Managing Lasso Sessions
 -----------------------

-Clicking on the "Sessions" link in the Main Menu will take you to to an interface that allows you to browse and manage sessions in real time as well as configure the location for storing sessions.
+Clicking on the "Sessions" link in the Main Menu will take you to an interface that allows you to browse and manage sessions in real time as well as configure the location for storing sessions.

 View Sessions